lirg/pewpewclackclack/README.md

 ## Must-Have Features
 The first feature we hope to implement will be individual datasets mapped over time.
 We will have three layers of data that the user can toggle and a slider to indicate time.
 The user can adjust the dataset and slider to see the instantaneous and continuous change in data over time across the United States.

 The second feature would be zoom-in features.
 The user should be able to click on a state and this will zoom into the desired state.
+The state will be more detailed with county lines.
 Big cities will be marked on the map.

 ## Optional Features